electron/electron/docs/api/crash-reporter.md

 **Note:** On OS X, electron uses a new `crashpad` client, which is different with the `breakpad` on Windows and Linux.
-To enable crash collection feature, you are required to call `crashReporter.start` API to initiliaze `crashpad` in Browser Process, even you only collect crash report in Renderer Process.
+To enable crash collection feature, you are required to call `crashReporter.start` API to initiliaze `crashpad` in main process, even you only collect crash report in renderer process.

 ## crashReporter.getLastCrashReport()